Lenny Kravitz: Personal life

 In 1985, Kravitz met actress Lisa Bonet backstage at a concert in California.
 They were close friends for two years before beginning a relationship.
 In 1987, Kravitz moved back to New York City, to move in with Bonet.
 They eloped in Las Vegas on November 16, 1987, her 20th birthday.
 Kravitz, still known as Romeo Blue at the time, found himself in the headlines of tabloids.
 He and Bonet had a daughter, Zoë Isabella Kravitz, on December 1, 1988, who became an actress, singer and model.
 Kravitz and Bonet separated in 1991.
 They divorced amicably in 1993.

 Kravitz dated French singer and model Vanessa Paradis from 1991 to 1996.
 He began dating Brazilian model Adriana Lima in 2001, and they lived together before becoming engaged in 2002.
 The engagement was called off in August 2003.
 Lima was featured in the music video for Kravitz's 2002 single "Yesterday Is Gone (My Dear Kay)".
 He briefly dated and was engaged to Australian actress Nicole Kidman from 2003 to 2004.

 Kravitz identifies himself as a Christian in a religious sense "through choice" but stated: "I'm also a Jew.
 It's all the same to me."
 During another interview, he stated: "I'm half Jewish, I'm half black, I look in-between."
 He notes that spirituality "has been an important issue in [his] growth", citing his upbringing by parents of different faiths.
-Such spirituality is prominently featured in many of his songs, such as the lyrics on his album Baptism, and a tattoo on his back which is inscribed with "My Heart Belongs to Jesus Christ".
+Such spirituality is prominently featured in many of his songs, such as the lyrics on his album Baptism, and a tattoo on his back that is inscribed with "My Heart Belongs to Jesus Christ".
 In 2011, he stated that his 2005 religious commitment to remain celibate until remarriage was unchanged.
 In a 2014 interview with Men's Health, however, he reconsidered his previous stance.
 In 2024, Kravitz reaffirmed his desire to remain celibate once again, stating that it was his father's infidelity that inspired him to make a change.
-"After the marriage, [to ex-wife Lisa Bonet] I became more like him.
+"After the marriage [to ex-wife Lisa Bonet], I became more like him.
 I was becoming a player...
 I didn't like it.
 I didn't want to be that guy.
 So I had to tackle that and it took years... by taking responsibility.
 Discipline.
 Not letting my own desires take over."
-Kravitz stated in the same interview that he had not been in a romantic relationship for 9 years at that point.
+Kravitz stated in the same interview that he had not been in a romantic relationship for nine years at that point.

 He owns a house in Paris, a farm compound in Brazil, and a trailer with the surrounding land in The Bahamas.

 He follows veganism with a primarily raw vegan diet, and uses his land in Brazil and The Bahamas to grow his own food.
 PETA named Kravitz one of the Most Beautiful Vegan Celebrities of 2022.